paulhamsh/FPGA-RISC/README.md

 A description of each instruction and the machine code format associated with it.

 **Note**
-offset6 is signed 6 bits (twos complement)
+offset6 is signed 6 bits offset (twos complement)
+addr12 is unsigned 12 bit address
-offset12 is unsigned
+imm8 is unsigned 8 bit immediate value

 ## Instructions